Kalispera Greece Chios.

 Read more about Nagos beach here »

-The most popular beach is Karfas, located south of Chios.
-Karfas is not only the island's most popular beach, it is also the best.
-If you go to Chios on a package holiday you will probably stay in Karfas.
-Here are most of the island's tourist hotels and there are plenty of tavernas, restaurants, tourist shops and a wide range of water sports.
+The most popular beach is Karfas which is south of Chios town.
+Karfas is not only the most popular beach in Chios, it is also considered the best beach on Chios.
+There are charter trips to Karfas from Norway and Holland, among others.
+There are plenty of hotels and pensions here, and there are plenty of taverns, restaurants, shops and a wide range of water sports.

 Agia Fotini on southern Chios is a very nice little tourist resort.